Host Terms and Conditions

-We manage an online platform to set up a relationship between you and the guests who use onefinestay.
-The Accommodation Agreement covers the terms with you for providing the Property to the Guests.
+We manage a relationship between you and the guests who use onefinestay.
+The Accommodation Agreement covers our terms with you for providing this service.

-This Agreement is between the host (“you”) of one or more properties each as separately described in the Listing Particulars (each a “Property”) and us, Galleries Worldwide Limited trading as onefinestay (“we” or “us”).
+This Agreement is between the host (“you”) of one or more properties each as separately described in the Listing Particulars (each a “Property”) and us, onefinestay (“we” or “us”).

 When guests stay at your home you enter into a separate contract with them that covers the terms of their stay.

-By using our online platform, You will form binding agreements by way of licence between you and members of the public (“Guests”) who agree to let the Property on a short-term licence to occupy basis.
+As your agent we will form binding agreements by way of licence between you and members of the public (“Guests”) who agree to let the Property on a short-term licence to occupy basis.
 You will contract directly with each Guest and you must comply with the terms of that agreement which will be in a standard form (varied in form by us from time to time) (“Accommodation Agreement”).
-A copy of the current Accommodation Agreement is maintained online at http://www.onefinestay.com/italy-accommodation-agreement/.
-You agree that any booking which is made through our platform will be made on the terms of such Accommodation Agreement which is a binding contract between you and the Guest for a licence to occupy the Property on the agreed dates.
+A copy of the current Accommodation Agreement is maintained online at http://www.onefinestay.com/uk-accommodation-agreement/.
+You agree that any booking which is made through us will be made on the terms of such Accommodation Agreement which is a binding contract between you and the Guest for a licence to occupy the Property on the agreed dates.